The University of Pittsburgh at Greensburg continues to become “greener” with each passing year.

 Recycling and sustainability are regular components of campus life.

 The AbiTibi Paper Collection provides a means for the campus community and the greater Greensburg community to recycle paper.
 Large bins are located in key campus parking lots that are used by both the campus community and the greater community to recycle paper of all kinds.
 Furthermore, smaller recycling bins are located in key areas of offices and classroom buildings to allow for point-of-use recycling from printer use, junk mail, and other office paper waste.
-The program provides an income of an average of $80 per term.
-This income—more than $7,000 since the start of the program—is donated to the Staff Association.

 A telephone book recycling program is also available on campus.